Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 What can you do to prevent this happen again

-There are several things you can do to help prevent oil from entering the exhaust system and causing damage.
+You can do several things to help prevent oil from entering the exhaust system and causing damage.

-1. Make sure that the oil level in the engine is checked regularly and kept at the correct level.
+1. Ensure that the engine’s oil level is checked regularly and kept at the correct level.

 2. Regular maintenance on the engine, such as tune-ups and oil changes, helps to keep it running smoothly and prevents build-up that can lead to problems.